 During pregnancy, your baby will assume various positions in your uterus and you, and your doctor, will soon have a clear idea of where his head, feet and hands are lying.
-You may find that your baby’s position changes regularly, but most babies move into a head-down, or cephalic, position between 32 and 34 weeks gestation and remain there until birth.
+You may find that your baby’s position changes regularly, but most babies move into a head-down position between 32 and 34 weeks gestation and remain there until birth.
 However, about 5% of babies will be in a breech position on their due date.

 What breech means

 There are different types of breech positions, depending on how your baby is lying.

 - A frank, or extended, breech is when your baby has his bottom in your pelvis with his feet up towards his face, almost kissing his toes.

 - In a complete breech, your baby is sitting cross-legged in your pelvis.